-In connection with the consummation of the offering, TC PipeLines issued to TransCan Northern Ltd. and TransCanada Border PipeLine Ltd. (the "TransCanada Subsidiaries") 14,300,000 common units, 3,200,000 subordinated units and the Incentive Distribution Rights as partial consideration for their combined 30% general partner interests in Northern Border Pipeline in offerings exempt from registration under Section 4(2) of the Securities Act of 1933, as amended.
+In connection with the consummation of the offering, TC PipeLines issued to TransCan Northern Ltd. and TransCanada Border PipeLine Ltd. (the "TransCanada Subsidiaries") a number of Common Units, 3,960,000 subordinated units and the Incentive Distribution Rights as partial consideration for their combined 30% general partner interests in Northern Border Pipeline in offerings exempt from registration under Section 4(2) of the Securities Act of 1933, as amended.
 TC PipeLines will use a portion of the net proceeds of the offering to redeem all of the Common Units issued to the TransCanada Subsidiaries.
-There have been no other sales of unregistered securities of the Partnership within the past three years.
+There have been no other sales of unregistered securities of the Partnership within the past three